Space Shuttle Atlantis: Missions

 Atlantis delivered several vital components for the construction of the International Space Station (ISS).
 During the February 2001 mission STS-98 to the ISS, Atlantis delivered the Destiny Module, the primary operating facility for U.S. research payloads aboard the ISS.
 The five-hour 25-minute third spacewalk performed by astronauts Robert Curbeam and Thomas Jones during STS-98 marked NASA's 100th extra vehicular activity in space.
 The Quest Joint Airlock, was flown and installed to the ISS by Atlantis during the mission STS-104 in July 2001.
 The successful installation of the airlock gave on-board space station crews the ability to stage repair and maintenance spacewalks outside the ISS using U.S. EMU or Russian Orlan space suits.
 The first mission flown by Atlantis after the Space Shuttle Columbia disaster was STS-115, conducted during September 2006.
 The mission carried the P3/P4 truss segments and solar arrays to the ISS.
 On ISS assembly flight STS-122 in February 2008, Atlantis delivered the Columbus laboratory to the ISS.
 Columbus laboratory is the largest single contribution to the ISS made by the European Space Agency (ESA).

 In May 2009 Atlantis flew a seven-member crew to the Hubble Space Telescope for its Servicing Mission 4, STS-125.
-The mission was a success, with the crew completing five spacewalks totalling 37 hours to install new cameras, batteries, a gyroscope and other components to the telescope.
+The mission was a success, with the crew completing five spacewalks totaling 37 hours to install new cameras, batteries, a gyroscope and other components to the telescope.
 This was the final mission not to rendezvous with the ISS.

 The longest mission flown using Atlantis was STS-117, which lasted almost 14 days in June 2007.
 During STS-117, Atlantis' crew added a new starboard truss segment and solar array pair (the S3/S4 truss), folded the P6 array in preparation for its relocation and performed four spacewalks.
 Atlantis was not equipped to take advantage of the Station-to-Shuttle Power Transfer System so missions could not be extended by making use of power provided by ISS.